Chocolate Swirl Sourdough

 Black Cocoa Powder: Black cocoa powder is really just cocoa powder that has been “dutched” or alkalized more than regular cocoa powder.
 The flavor of black cocoa powder is distinctly different than other cocoa powders – some people find it more chocolaty, others find it less.
 In this recipe, I paired it with fresh espresso to help bring out more intense chocolate flavor.

-How To Make Marbled Chocolate Sourdough:
+How To Make Chocolate Swirl Sourdough Bread:

 Make The Doughs:

-1. In a medium bowl, combine 110g water with 30g sourdough starter and 6g vanilla paste.
+1. Step 1: In a medium bowl, combine 110g water with 30g sourdough starter and 6g vanilla paste.
 Whisk together with a dough whisk or spoon until combined.
 Then add 160g unbleached bread flour, and 4g sea salt.
 Mix until completely combined and no dry bits remain, you may have to knead by hand.
-Cover and set aside for 60 minutes.

-2. In a second medium bowl, whisk 115g water with 30g sourdough starter until combined.
+1. Step 2: In a second bowl, whisk 115g water with 30g sourdough starter until combined.
 Add 140g unbleached bread flour, 15g dutch process cocoa powder, and 4g sea salt.
 Mix until fully combined and no dry bits remain, you may have to knead by hand to fully incorporate.
-Cover and set aside for 60 minutes.

 Stretch And Fold: